AGM Belief Revision, Semantically: Further Discussion

 \begin{definition} A base logic $ \mathbb{B} = (\MC{L},\Omega,\models,\Bases,\Cup) $ is called \emph{preorder-enforcing}, if every binary relation over $\Omega$ that is total and min-friendly for $\mathbb{B}$ is also transitive (and hence a total preorder). \end{definition}

 As an aside, we note that being preorder-enforcing implies the absence of critical loops.

-\begin{proposition} Every preorder-enforcing base logic does not have critical loops. \end{proposition} \begin{proof} Let $ \mathbb{B} = (\MC{L},\Omega,\models,\Bases,\Cup) $ be a preorder-enforcing base logic.
+\begin{proposition} Every preorder-enforcing base logic is loop-free. \end{proposition} \begin{proof} Let $ \mathbb{B} = (\MC{L},\Omega,\models,\Bases,\Cup) $ be a preorder-enforcing base logic.
 By \Cref{thm:when_tranisitive}, absence of critical loops would follow from the fact that every base change operator for $\mathbb{B}$ satisfying \postulate{G1}--\postulate{G6} is total-preorder-representable.
 To show the latter, consider an arbitrary base change operator $\circ$ of that kind.
 By \Cref{lfa}, $\releqc{\abst}$ is a min-friendly faithful assignment compatible with $\circ$.
 In particular, for every $\K \in \Bases$, the corresponding $\releqcK$ is total and min-friendly for $\mathbb{B}$.
 Yet then, by assumption, any such $\releqcK$ is also a total preorder, and therefore $\releqc{\abst}$ is even a preorder assignment.
 Hence, $\circ$ is total-preorder-representable. \end{proof}

 The question remains, which base logics are actually preorder-enforcing.
+Note that this is a stronger condition than warranting universal total-preorder-representability (that is, being loop-free), since loop-free base logics may allow for the existence of non-transitive total min-friendly relations, as long as any \sauerwald{base change operator} has a compatible preorder-assignment (possibly besides other non-transitive ones).
 We will next present a simple criterion and then show that it is indeed necessary and sufficient for being preorder-enforcing.

 \begin{definition} A base logic $ \mathbb{B} = (\MC{L},\Omega,\models,\Bases,\Cup) $ is called \emph{trio-expressible}, if for any three interpretations $\I_1,\I_2,\I_3 \in \Omega$ there is a base $\G_{\I_1 \I_2 \I_3}$ satisfying $\Mod{\G_{\I_1 \I_2 \I_3}} = \{\I_1,\I_2,\I_3\}$. \end{definition}